peterthomassen/draft-ietf-dnsop-cds-consistency/draft-ietf-dnsop-cds-consistency.md

-If the parent then observes a CSYNC signal and fetches the flawed NS record set without ensuring consistency across nameservers, the delegation may be updated in a way that breaks resolution or silently reduces the multi-homing setup to a single-provider setup.
+If the parent then observes a CSYNC signal and fetches the flawed NS record set without ensuring consistency across nameservers, the delegation may be updated in a way that breaks resolution or silently reduces the multi-provider setup to a single-provider setup.

 ## Provider Change (Temporary Multi-Signer)